dashingsoft/pyarmor/src/mechanism.md

 - At offset n, the instruction is to call a PyCFunction.
 This function will restore those obfuscated bytecode between offset 3 and n, and place the original bytecode at offset 0

 - After function call, the last instruction is to jump to offset 0.
 The really bytecode now is executed.

 ## Implementation

 From Pyarmor 3.4, use the following commands:

 ```
     # First create a project to manage obfuscated scripts
     python pyarmor.py init --src=/PATH/TO/SCRIPTS projects/myproject
     cd projects/myproject

-    # Second, specify mode for module and bytecode by options:
+    # Second, use command "config" to specify mode for module and bytecode:
     #
-    #    --obf-module-mode 'des' is default. 'none' means no obfuscate.
+    #    --obf-module-mode 'des' is default.
+Obfuscate code by DES
+    #                      'none' means no obfuscate.
     #
-    #    --obf-code-mode   'des' is default. 'fast' is faster then des.
+    #    --obf-code-mode   'des' is default.
+    #                      'fast' is a simple algorithm faster then DES.
+    #                      'none' means no obfuscate.
     #
-    # In windows, run ./pyarmor.bat other than ./pyarmor
+    # For example (in windows, run ./pyarmor.bat other than ./pyarmor),
-    ./pyarmor config --obf-module-mode {none,des}
+    ./pyarmor config --obf-module-mode des
-                     --obf-code-mode {none,des,fast}
+                     --obf-code-mode none

-    # Finally, obfuscate scripts as project config by command 'build'
+    # Finally, obfuscate scripts as project configuration by command 'build'
     ./pyarmor build

 ```